TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

 I will go over Each File in this Repository and each of their purposes.
 ---
-### 1. RRAlgorithm.py: Implementation of Privatisation Mechanism
+### 1. RRAlgorithm.py: Implementation of Privatization Mechanism
-This module simulates, privatizes, and estimates a multinomial logistic regression (MLR) model under a \(k\)-class randomized response mechanism.
+This module simulates, privatizes, and estimates a multinomial logistic regression (MLR) model under a $k$-class randomized response mechanism.
+It also includes Fisher information–based inference for improved uncertainty quantification.

 ### Main Functions

 - **`make_rr_k_matrix(k, epsilon)`**
-  Constructs the $k \times k$ randomized response matrix $P\$.
+  Constructs the $k \times k$ randomized response matrix $P$.
   - Diagonal: probability of reporting the true label
   - Off-diagonal: probability of misreporting
   - Smaller $\epsilon$ → stronger privacy

 - **`multinomial_probs(X, B)`**
   Computes class probabilities from a multinomial logistic regression model (last class as baseline).